aperezdc/vfand/vfand-temperature.rst

 The daemon accepts a number of command line options:

--d DEVICE   Path to device (default: ``/dev/sonypi``).
-In general you should
-            never chenge this, unless you have a very strange setup.

 -i SECONDS  Reporting interval, in seconds (default: 0).
 This is the amount
             of time to wait before reporting the temperatyre.
 When zero, the temperature will be reported only once, otherwise the tool will